Write Products and Services Section of a Business Plan

 6. Delivery Requirements

-If the delivery or creation of your products and services needs any resources, you mention them here.
-These include equipment, vehicles, technology, and software.
+If the delivery or creation of your products and services needs any resources, mention them here.
+These can include equipment, vehicles, technology, and software.

 For instance, a cafe owner will need kitchen equipment and IT solutions to run and provide its services.
-These should be mentioned in this part of the products and services section.
+Mention these things in this part of the products and services section.

 To cite another example, a consumer electronics company needs an IT infrastructure and production facility to create its products.
 For delivery, it needs vehicles and an online portal for customers to place and receive orders.
 All these are mentioned here.